tonysm/importmap-laravel/README.md

 php artisan importmap:outdated
 ```

-This command will scan your `routes/importmap.php` file, find your current versions, then use the NPM registry API to look for the latest version of the packages you're using.
+This command will scan your `routes/importmap.php` file, find your current versions, and then use the NPM registry API to look for the latest version of the packages you're using.
 It also handles locally served vendor libs that you added using the `--download` flag from the `importmap:pin` command.

 ### Auditing Dependencies